 Believe it or not, telephones did not become common sight within call centres until the 1970s.
 Since this decade, however, telephones have been at the heart of both B2B and B2C communication.

 Today, on the other hand, both video calling and online live chats are chipping away at the telephone’s dominance.
 Not only are more consumers online than ever before, but they are demanding a higher level of customer care than ever before too.

 Of course, it is the modern computer which enables both of these communication channels to be used within call centres.
 Therefore, the call centres of the future may not be ‘call centres’ but instead ‘communication centres’ or ‘relationship centres’.
 Whilst the classic telephone, although more secure, will play a pivotal role in these centres, video calls and online live chat will also play an increasingly prominent role.

 There will of course be other channels of communication which your customers adopt.
 However, ensuring that you have the infrastructure in place to handle these two channels is important now.
 If you don’t already, then new technologies will need to be introduced and employee training undertaken.

 Is Your Call Centre Ready?

 Now that we’ve outlined a couple of changes we expect to see in call centres over the next couple of years, it is time to test whether you’re ready!
-The team at Opus Telecoms can help you ensure that your telephone system offers both maximum mobility and security.
-We’ll also be able to work with you in exploring other communication channels and how they can be integrated.
+The team at Opus can help you ensure that your telephone system offers both maximum mobility and security.
+We’ll also be able to work with you to explore other communication channels and how they can be integrated.